Layer Flexible Adaptive Computational Time: Introduction

-To resolve the inherent problems of fixed structure neural networks, Graves \cite{graves2016adaptive} addresses this by providing an Adaptive Computation Time (ACT) model for RNN.
+To resolve the inherent problems of fixed structure neural networks, \cite{graves2016adaptive} addresses this by providing an Adaptive Computation Time (ACT) model for RNN.
 In Graves' model, a sigmoidal halting unit is utilized to calculate a halting probability for each intermediate round within a step, and a computation stops when the accumulated halting probability reaches or exceeds a threshold.
 ACT can utilize multiple computation rounds within each individual step and it can dynamically adapt to different samples and steps.
 The model is appealing due to its modeling flexibility and its advantage in increasing model accuracy \cite{dehghani2018universal}.
-However, unlike multilayer networks, ACT utilizes a single hidden vector and thus lacks the information transmission abilities of deep networks.
 With the ACT mechanism, when a step of computation is halted, all intermediate states and outputs are used to calculate one mean-field state and output.
-As a result, ACT cannot efficiently represent functions of former hidden states and inputs as a multilayer network can due to its limited capacity.
-Our experimental results show that ACT has marginal benefits over basic RNN or sequence to sequence (seq2seq) models.
-Therefore, in order to obtain the benefits of both ACT and a multilayer network, we develop a layer flexible RNN model with adaptive computation time.
-The model uses several rounds in each step similar to ACT but it is also using a flexible number of hidden states between two consecutive steps.
+The mean-field state and output have drawbacks.
+The outputs of the deepest computational step are the most informative, and should be the final outputs.
+The output from early computational steps may cause errors in the mean-field result which calls for using the last output only.
+However in such a case all computational steps should benefit from transmissions from the previous time step.
+This is not offered by ACT since its design is based on mean-field states and is a key feature of the proposed model.
+To distinguish the roles among different computational steps, each one should obtain its computation ability and receive its state individually from the previous time step.
+Thus a more natural design should be a multilayer RNN with a flexible number of layers which is exactly what our proposed model offers.
+Our experimental results show that ACT has marginal benefits over basic RNN or sequence to sequence (seq2seq) models, indicating that ACT, with a single hidden vector, cannot always work well.
+This also motivates us to develop the layer flexible RNN model with adaptive computation time.